 \begin{prop} Consider $X\in \cH\cE_1\setminus (\cH\cE_1\cap\cH\cE_2)$, and assume $q_2\in \Sigma_+$.
-Then : \begin{itemize} \item $X$ has a unique chain recurrence class in $U$, but this class is not transitive and consists in two (singular) homoclinic classes $K_-,K_+$ containing $\sigma$. \item The iterates by $P$ of any unstable segment in $\Sigma$ cut any stable leaf in $\Sigma^+_2$ but finitely many of them.
-Further more the return map $P$ restricted to the rectangle $\overline{\Sigma^+_2}$ is a classical Lorenz map (for the geometrical model of Lorenz attractor) for the parameter corresponding to one homoclinic connection.
+Then : \begin{itemize} \item $X$ has a unique chain recurrence class in $U$, but this class is not transitive and consists of two (singular) homoclinic classes $K_-,K_+$ containing $\sigma$. \item The iterates by $P$ of any unstable segment in $\Sigma$ cut any stable leaf in $\Sigma^+_2$ but finitely many of them.
+Furthermore, the return map $P$ restricted to the rectangle $\overline{\Sigma^+_2}$ is a {Lorenz map } for the parameter corresponding to one homoclinic connection.
 See Figure \ref{f.p.HE}.